 That’s why it’s increasingly important for us to know the most effective tactics that help to correct misinformation in order to inspire behaviour change.

-Back in January, when I was collecting information for my Simple Health & Science Writing course, I decided to explore this idea in more detail.
+When I was collecting information for my Introduction To Health Writing course, I decided to explore this idea in more detail.